meelgroup/manthan/README.md

 ```
-python manthan.py --seed 10 --verb 1 --preprocess --unique  ``qdimacs-benchmarks''
+python manthan.py --seed 10 --verb 1 --preprocess --unique  ``qdimacs-benchmark''

 ```

-The output F(X,\Psi(X)) would be stored as ``benchmark-name_skolem.v''
+The output F(X,\Psi(X)) would be stored as `benchmark-name_skolem.v`

 ## Benchmarks
-We used multiplication encoding discussed in polymath project to generate different benchmarks.
+We used matrix multiplication encoding discussed in polymath project to generate different benchmarks.

 ## Issues, questions, bugs, etc.
 Please click on "issues" at the top and [create a new issue](https://github.com/meelgroup/manthan/issues).
 All issues are responded to promptly.